syamfarh/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the redo mechanism behaves at each step.

-Step 0: The user launches the application and deletes the first 2 contacts.
+Step 0: The user launches the application and deletes the first 2 contacts, with names John and Greg.
 (Refer to the usage scenario of the undo mechanism for these steps) At the launch of the application, the `ArrayList`s `previousUndoableCommands`, `redoableStatelist` and `undoableStateList` are initialized as a blank `ArrayList`.
 Then, 2 delete commands are added into the `previousUndoableCommands` after the deletion of the first 2 contacts.

 ![ModelManagerStateDiagram](images/ModelManagerStateDiagram3.png)

+Now, John and Greg are deleted.

 ![AddressBookStateDiagram](images/AddressBookState1.png)

 Step 1: The user now decides that deleting the person was a mistake, and decides to undo that action by executing